 Size and Space

 Before falling in love with a particular design, meticulously measure the available wall space in your bedroom.
 Consider both the width and height the vanity will occupy, as well as the clearance needed for drawers to open freely and for you to sit comfortably.
-Remember that while floating vanities save floor space, their depth can still impact room flow.
+While floating vanities save floor space, their depth can still impact room flow.
 Ensure there’s adequate room to move around without bumping into the unit.
 The height at which you mount the vanity is also crucial for ergonomic comfort; a customizable height allows for a personalized setup, whether you prefer to sit or stand.

 Materials